DreymaR/BigBagKbdTrixPKL/Source/EPKL_Source/README.md

 		- KeyUp was put on a 1 ms timer like KeyDn had, to ensure it doesn't sneak past a last KeyDown of a repeating key.
 		- Eventually though, the whole timer system was removed to make EPKL timerless.
 	- Fixed: NumPadDot was state mapped as an explicit dot/comma key.
 This behavior is unintuitive, so it's been relegated to `EPKL_Layouts_Override_Example`.
-* EPKL v1.?.?: WIP
+* EPKL v1.4.2: WIP
 	- Instead of an array of Compose sequence lengths, now there's just `bufSize` for max length.
 Sequences are processed from longest to shortest.
 	- More ways to reset the Composer queue.
 Backspace pops the last key as before.
-Del/Enter/Esc Ctrl+Back and AHK syntax (α prefix) now deletes the queue.
+Del/Enter/Esc Ctrl+Back and AHK syntax (α prefix) now delete the queue.
-		- This fixes a problem with using the powerstrings for Delete Word, as they used to leave undesired characters in the lastKeys queue.
+		- This fixes a problem with using powerstrings for Delete Word, as they would leave undesired characters in the lastKeys queue.
 	- ToM mappings required a VK code before the slash but an AHK modifier name after.
 Now, you can use any modifier alias (VK or KLM name).
 		- `[LR]?(SHIFT|CONTROL|MENU|WIN)`, `vc(SHF|CTL|ALT|WIN)` and `vc[LR](SH|CT|AL|WI) should all work now.
 		- https://github.com/DreymaR/BigBagKbdTrixPKL/discussions/64